By Charles Milam, CBI, M&AMI

 The entrepreneurial explosion that occurred in the United States over the prior thirty years has created record numbers of small businesses whose owners are now 50 years old and over.
 As these baby boomers seek retirement there will be an unprecedented volume of business transitions in this age group.

 When an owner has kept the business in operation up to retirement age, this is typically done as a result of the sincere love the entrepreneur has for their business.
 They have kept, maintained and grown their business because of this love and when it comes time to sell are not doing so because of any business fundamental hick-ups, declining trend lines, or a negative outlook for the future.
 These owners are selling because they are honestly seeking to take some chips off the table and diversify their primary asset, their small business, which typically represents a significant component of family wealth.

-Business intermediaries would be well served in focusing their marketing efforts on business owners who are of retirement age.
+M&A advisors would be well served in focusing their marketing efforts on business owners who are of retirement age.
 While many businesses are sold each year by individuals of all ages, on a percentage basis, it is this retirement age segment that will provide the greatest return on investment for every marketing campaign.

 First, a few brief definitions:

 A target market is a set of prospects that the marketing campaign is aimed at.
 A well-defined target market is the first goal of a successful marketing strategy.